 Primary challenge

-Inventory + logistics across multiple SKUs and customer types
+Inventory and logistics across many SKUs and customer types

-Multi-customer-tier inventory allocation · Backorder management · Carrier optimization · Damage handling
+Backorder management · Customer-tier allocation · Carrier optimization · Damage handling

 Restaurants / Hospitality